StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/insert.md

 Inserts data into a specific table or overwrites a specific table with data.
 For detailed information about the application scenarios, see [Load data with INSERT](../loading/InsertInto.md).

+You can submit an asynchronous INSERT task using [SUBMIT TASK](../data-manipulation/SUBMIT%20TASK.md).

 ## Syntax

 ```Bash